-We pay a benefit in full or part for the medical conditions and procedures listed in the tables starting on page 53.
-These conditions and procedures have specific meanings which are set out in full in the 'Medical definitions' on page 146.
+We pay a benefit in full or part for the medical conditions and procedures listed in the tables starting below.
+These conditions and procedures have specific meanings which are set out in full in the 'Medical definitions' on page 148.